The Framework for

 Secure Sessions

-HTTP-only cookies, regeneration on auth, encrypted storage.
+HTTP-only cookies, SameSite strict, automatic regeneration on authentication changes.

 Start Building